opentargets/genetics-finemapping/readme.md

 ```

 # TODO
-- Add logging
 - Only load required fields from parquet files
-- When loading, apply row filters in additions to row-group filters
 - Add build 37 variant ID and position columns to sumstat files
 - Add eaf_estimated column to the sumstat files and select this as eaf when loading the data (currently using MAF for molecular_qtl which is incorrect)
 - Currently fails for sex chromosomes